The Living Physics Portal is an electronic publication of the American Association of Physics Teachers (AAPT) and is

-Research may be conducted on the usage of the site to help improve its appearance, performance, usability, and/or contribute to the knowledge base around how STEM instructors find and use instructional resources as well as support one another in their instructional change efforts, in order to inform others creating resources for STEM instructors.
+Research may be conducted on the usage of the site to help improve its appearance, performance, usability, and/or contribute to the knowledge base around how STEM educators find and use instructional resources as well as support one another in their instructional change efforts, in order to inform others creating resources for STEM educators.
 We do not track personally identifiable information in research studies without explicit permission.

 When appropriate, such research projects will be approved by an Institutional Review Board governed by Title 45 Part 46 of the Code of Federal Regulations.

 To date, no research projects that involve automated tracking of personally identifiable web activity have been conducted on the Living Physics Portal.
 Current research studies include usability testing interview studies, faculty interview studies, and research into ongoing community activities.
 Faculty participants and Portal users are given the opportunity to opt in or opt out of these specific research studies.
 If any research on the Living Physics Portal results in a publication, users of the website will be notified.

 The Living Physics Portal does not cater to visitors under 13 years old.
 We only store personally identifiable information for verified educators and our verification requirements preclude registration by children.
 If the Living Physics Portal learns that a user under the age of 13 has registered or provided personally identifiable information, that user's account will be deleted and their identifiable information will be removed from the database.

 The Living Physics Portal has security measures in place to protect against the loss, misuse, or alteration of information under our control.
 If you have any questions about the security of our site, please contact us.